ovh/docs/pages/hosted_private_cloud/sap_on_ovhcloud/cookbook_veeam_backup_sap_hana/guide.en-gb.md

 >>
 >> Configure the OS and SAP HANA database credentials.
 Then click on `Next`{.action}.
 >>
 >> *For security reasons, it is recommended to create a Linux user dedicated to connecting Veeam to your server instead of using the root account.
-The same applies to the account allowing connection to the SAP HANA database, the account only needing backup privileges.*
+The same applies to the account allowing connection to the SAP HANA database, this account only needs backup privileges.*
 >>
 >> ![bj_hana_5](images/bj_hana_5.png){.thumbnail}
 >>